 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to specific sections.
+You can read it sequentially by scrolling down the length of the document.
 It is essential that you read the entire document as well as material covered in the Course Orientation.
 Together these serve as our course "contract."

-- E-mail: Please use the course e-mail system (in Canvas).
+- E-mail: email@example.com; Please use the course e-mail system (in Canvas) when possible.

-This course prepares students for their 400-level meteorology courses by laying a solid foundation in the application of physical, chemical, and mathematical principles to a broad range of atmospheric phenomena.
+This four-credit course gives students a solid foundation in the application of physical, chemical, and mathematical principles to broad range of atmospheric phenomena, including weather, air quality, and climate.
+It also prepares meteorology students for their 400-level meteorology courses.
 Students are introduced to fundamental concepts and applications of atmospheric thermodynamics, radiative transfer, atmospheric chemistry, cloud microphysics, atmospheric dynamics, and the atmospheric boundary layer.
 These topics are covered broadly but in enough depth to introduce students to the methods atmospheric scientists use to describe and predict atmospheric phenomena.
-The course is designed to be taken by sophomore meteorology students as well as by students in related disciplines who have an adequate mathematical and physical background.
+The course is designed to be taken by second-year meteorology and atmospheric science students as well as by students in related disciplines who have an adequate mathematical and physical background.

 Prerequisites and concurrent courses:

 Prerequisites: CHEM 110, PHYS 211, MATH 141; Concurrent: MATH 230 or 231

 Students who do not meet these prerequisites may be dis-enrolled during the first 10-day free add-drop period after being informed in writing by the instructor (see Senate policy 34-60, Prerequisites and Concurrent Courses).
 If you have not completed the listed prerequisites, please promptly consult with the instructor if you have not done so already.
 Students who re-enroll after being dis-enrolled according to this policy are in violation of Item 15 on the Student Code of Conduct.